noFrontendSolutions/build-react-app-ssr/README.md

 npm run dev-ssr
 ```

-This mode should be used if your app ought to inject intital data into the app before it gets send to the client (as opposed to fetching the initial data from the client side).\
+Use this mode if your app relies on data injections from the server-side.\
 Both frontend and backend (**src/ssr/client/index.tsx** and **src/ssr/server/server.tsx**) are compiled simultaneously, one with target **web**, one with target **node**.
 Both entry points are being watched and getting almost instantly recompiled on save once edited.\
 The command also opens the browser on **localhost:8082**.
 When clicking on refresh, the server (**src/ssr/server/server.tsx**) serves the edited frontend bundle, which includes the changes you've just made, plus the initial data that might have been fed into it.